1950s Tripod Bedside Lamp

 Designer: To be appraised.

-The electric parts were replaced, probably in the 1970s.
+The electric parts were replaced, probably in the70’s.
 The wiring and the plug is from that period.
-Al the other parts are 1950s.
+Al the other parts are 1950’s.
 The socket has no label whatsoever and the switch is made in East Germany by VEB Leuchtenbau.
-If this is the original switch, this lamp was produced in East Germany.

 These lights were made in Germany by VEB Leuchtenbau from Lengefeld.
 On the socket is a label with written on it: je fassg.
 60 W = je fassung 60 Watt, German for: Each socket 60 Watt.
 Together with the logo of the company.

-One of the most famous lights produced by VEB Leuchtenbau is the Kontrast floor lamp, designed by Lutz Rudolf in 1961.
+One of the most famous lamps produced by VEB Leuchtenbau is the Kontrast floor lamp, designed by Lutz Rudolf in 1961, when he was 25.
 The manufacturer himself doubted the success of “this thing” and planned only a small number of pieces.

-Other designers that worked for VEB Leuchtenbau are: Peter Beyer, Klaus Neubert, Theo Schröder, Christian Wagner…
+Designers that worked for the VEB Leuchtenbau companies were, among others: Lutz Rudolf, Peter Beyer, Udo Domröse, Klaus Neubert, Andreas Kuhnhardt, Theo Schröder, Hans-Jürgen Weiß, Christian Wagner…